 Begin the stretch by kneeling on the floor.
 Then move the right leg in front of you, so that the right thigh is parallel to the floor and the knee is bent at a 90-degree angle.
 The left knee should remain on the floor, aligned underneath the left hip.
 Next, place your hands on your hips and slowly shift your hips forward until you feel a good stretch.
 Hold it for 20 to 30 seconds and then switch legs.
 Repeat this 2-4 times.

 While this is one of the most effective and common stretches, it is also one of the most poorly performed stretches.
 Many people tend to overarch their back or fail to properly stretch all areas of the quadriceps muscle.

 The best way to perform this is to begin by standing on your leg.
 You can stand beside a wall to help you with balance.
 Then, grab your right foot with your right hand and pull it towards your butt.
 Try to point and flex your toe to stretch your hip flexors and target other muscles.
-Hold the position for 20-30 seconds and then switch legs.
+Hold the position for at least 30 seconds and then switch legs.
 Repeat this 2-3 times.

 4. Hip Flexor Bed Stretch